-If an individual does not wish to attempt to resolve their concerns through discussion with the Employee, or if it is not appropriate or safe to do so, they may make a Complaint.
+If an individual is not comfortable attempting resolution of their concerns through discussion with the Employee, or if it is not appropriate or safe to do so, they may make a Complaint.

 An individual should not attempt to raise concerns directly with the Employee if they have concerns about their safety.